 Jerk chicken and pork are staples in the cuisine that Jamaica is known for, and once you taste this brilliant spice mixture, you’ll understand why this style of cooking has made its way around the world.

 Head to the village of Falmouth on Jamaica’s northern coast to sample some of the best jerk chicken and pork on the island.
 Enjoy the perfect blend of spicy and sweet while indulging in this iconic Caribbean culture and culinary experience.
 Make sure to order a quintessential Red Stripe beer for a well-rounded pairing.

 Catch a Thrill on a River Tubing Adventure

 Float through some of the most incredible scenery in Dominica with a river-tubing journey down the Layou River.
-Discover why Dominica is referred to as “nature island” while making your way down the gorge.
+Discover why Dominica is one of the best Caribbean islands for adventure while making your way down the gorge.

 In some sections, light rapids offer excitement, while other portions of your journey present a more peaceful glide.
-Spot exotic birds, such as Sun Pipers and King Fishers, as well as frogs amongst the lush flora and fauna as you navigate through this tropical paradise.
+Spot exotic birds, such as Sun Pipers and King Fishers, as well as frogs amongst the lush flora and fauna as you navigate through this tropical paradise in Dominica.